azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>While passing by a village in the woods of the<br>northern lands, Frieren and party meet Sein, a gifted priest<br>who is nonetheless corrupt enough to give even Heiter a<br>run for his money.
+<p align="center">While passing by a village in the woods of the<br>northern lands, Frieren and party meet Sein, a gifted priest<br>who is nonetheless corrupt enough to give even Heiter a<br>run for his money.
 But what happened in his past?</p>
 </td>
 </tr>
 </table>